-Understanding what Gap Analysis is helps you make the most of it for your organization.
+Understanding what Gap Analysis is helps you make the most of it for your organisation.
 This session gives students a definition and a look at the basic processes of gap analysis.
-It continues with a look at a few customized types of gap analysis for certain situations.
+It continues with a look at a few customised types of gap analysis for certain situations.

 The Gap Analysis Process

 Gap analysis, at first look, appears to be a very simple process.
 A closer examination reveals certain specific steps that students need to know to ensure a successful gap analysis.
 This session looks at those steps in depth and provides a template for recording information.
 A simple gap analysis for a fictional company is provided as an exercise.

 Having a complete toolkit can make your gap analysis more effective and efficient.
 This session gives learners a chance to consider other tools they can make us of, including the five whys, fishbone diagrams, and SWOT analysis.
 Students will get to practice with these tools during the session.

 A gap analysis report provides the means to gather and present your findings from a gap analysis.
 This session shows students the essential elements of a gap analysis report along with some extra elements they may want to include if the situation dictates.